backdrop-contrib/apc_storage/README.md

 # Alternative PHP Cache

-The Alternative PHP Cache module integrates the APCu extension with Drupal, either as cache backend (already implemented) or as lock backend (still to implement).
+The Alternative PHP Cache module integrates the APCu extension with Drupal, either as cache backend or as lock backend.

 ## Table of contents